openharmony/docs/en/application-dev/reference/apis/js-apis-wifiManager.md

   | callback | AsyncCallback&lt;number&gt; | Yes| Callback invoked to return the result.
 If the operation is successful, **err** is **0** and **data** is the network configuration ID.
 If **data** is **-1**, the operation has failed.
 If **err** is not **0**, an error has occurred.|

-## wifi.addUntrustedConfig<sup>7+</sup>
+## wifi.addCandidateConfig<sup>9+</sup>

-addUntrustedConfig(config: WifiDeviceConfig): Promise&lt;boolean&gt;
+addCandidateConfig(config: WifiDeviceConfig): Promise&lt;number&gt;

-Adds the configuration of an untrusted network.
+Adds the configuration of a candidate network.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.SET_WIFI_INFO